Budziaszek/currency/README.md

 I would solve this by running additional queries in post processing (post_process).

 ## Currency denomination
 It seems that service has only data for EUR denomination.
-Am I missing something?
-Should I calculate values?
+Am I missing something or should I calculate values?

+# TODO
+* tests
+* no data available (start date case)
+* conversion to any currency

+# Improvements
+* caching
+* storing copy of post processed data - if there are limits, or processing is time-consuming